How to Make Hay and the Tools You Need

 Introduction

 Hay has many uses, especially as animal feed, so it’s very important to ensure its quality.
 If possible, it’s best to make it yourself to save money and ensure high quality.
-In the next article, I’ll show you how to make hay and what tools you’ll need.
+In this article, I’ll show you how to make hay and what tools you’ll need.
 If you’re interested, keep reading!

 Mowing